 Please consult Proposing New Majors and Minors on the Weinberg College website.
 Proposals for new minors or majors (either freestanding or adjunct) are considered by the Weinberg College Curricular Policies Committee (CPC).
-It is advised that any group wishing to propose a new major or minor meet with the associate dean for Undergraduate Academic Initiatives and, if necessary, the dean to discuss its feasibility before developing a formal proposal.
+It is advised that any group wishing to propose a new major or minor meet with the Associate Dean for Undergraduate Academic Affairs and the Assistant Dean for Curriculum and Assessment and, if necessary, the dean to discuss its feasibility before developing a formal proposal.